JaviMGG/zelda-qtile-theme/README.md

 ## Features

 - **Zelda-inspired color scheme**: Gold, green, and blue colors reminiscent of the Legend of Zelda series
-- **Rounded window borders**: Terminal windows with yellow borders and 4px radius
+- **Rounded window borders**: Terminal windows with yellow borders and 4px radius corners
-- **Translucent backgrounds**: Semi-transparent terminal and panel backgrounds to showcase your wallpaper
+- **Translucent backgrounds**: Semi-transparent terminal (85% opacity) and panel backgrounds to showcase your wallpaper
 - **Zelda-themed workspace icons**: Themed workspace labels with Zelda-related emojis
+- **Enhanced UI elements**: Widgets with more opaque backgrounds and rounded corners for better visibility

 ## Requirements

 - Arch Linux
 - Qtile window manager
 - Python 3
-- Picom (for transparency effects)
+- Picom (for transparency effects, rounded corners, and shadows)
 - Feh (for setting wallpaper)
+- python-psutil (for CPU and memory widgets)

 ## Installation